Azure/azure-iot-sdk-node/device-samples/getting started/src/receive messages/README.md

 IoT Hub gives you the ability to send one-way notifications to a device app from your solution back end, send cloud-to-device messages from your IoT hub to your device.

-Another approach to recieving messages is [cloud to device method invocation](../receive%20method%20invocation).
+Try a different approach.
+Instead of recieving messages, receive a [cloud to device method invocation](../receive%20method%20invocation).

 Note, that these examples use the [connection string](../connections/connection_string.js) method to create a connection client.
 See the [connections](../connections) section if you want use a different connection method.